 The Kaua‘i Steel Guitar Festival is presented by the Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) and the Ke Kula Mele Hawai‘i School of Hawaiian Music.
 The festival brings together legendary steel guitarists for a celebration of the Hawaiian Steel Guitar.
-This is an annual event immediately preceding Keola Beamer's annual Aloha Music Camp.
+This is an annual event immediately preceding Keola Beamer's Aloha Music Camp.
 Scheduling the festival to precede the Aloha Music Camp gives camp attendees an extra opportunity to rediscover the Hawaiian steel guitar and enjoy the nahenahe sounds of master steel guitarists from Hawai‘i, while providing others a chance to enjoy the sounds of the Hawaiian steel guitar and learn more about the Aloha Music Camp.

-The Kaua‘i Steel Guitar Festival is the third in a series of Hawaiian Steel Guitar festivals produced and presented by the Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) and the Ke Kula Mele Hawai‘i School of Hawaiian Music.
-The Kaua‘i festival is made possible in collaboration with the Courtyard by Marriott Kaua‘i at Coconut Beach.
-The flagship Maui Steel Guitar Festival is held in the spring on Maui in collaboration with the Arts Education for Children Group (AECG) and the Ka'anapali Beach Hotel.
-The Waikiki Steel Guitar Festival is held in the summer at the Royal Grove performance venue (Helumoa) in collaboration with the Royal Hawaiian Center.
-HIMELE also produces the community-focused Hawaiian Steel Guitar Festivals at various O‘ahu shopping centers.
-The first annual Hawaii Steel Guitar Festival will be presented in the Kona/Kohala Coast area on November 10-12, 2017.
-All festivals are free and open to the public and are presented to increase awareness and foster interest in the Hawaiian Steel Guitar, an instrument important to Hawaiian music and culture.
+The Kaua‘i Steel Guitar Festival is one of a series of Hawaiian Steel Guitar festivals produced and presented by the Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) and the Ke Kula Mele Hawai‘i School of Hawaiian Music.
+The Kaua‘i festival is made possible in collaboration with the Sheraton Kaua‘i Coconut Beach Resort.
+The Maui Steel Guitar Festival is held in the spring on Maui, and the Hawai‘i Island Steel Guitar Festival is presented in December on Hawai‘i Island.
+The Waikīkī Steel Guitar Week and Festival is held in mid-July at the Royal Grove performance venue (Helumoa) and presented by the Royal Hawaiian Center.
+HIMELE also produces the community-focused Hawaiian Steel Guitar Festivals at various O‘ahu shopping centers throughout the year.

 These festivals are made possible through grants and contributions from corporate sponsors and private individuals, supplemented by in-kind contributions and volunteer resources.
 Please visit our Support Us page to see how you can help support the festival.